f5devcentral/access-labs/class4/module2/lab01.rst

     |image040|

-Task 6 - Lab Clean up
+Task 6 - Lab Cleanup
 ---------------------------------

 #.
 From Postman, Click the **3 dots** on the bottom right of the student-class4-module2-lab1 Collection.